Most enterprise IT teams share this aim: To deliver on business requirements and add value to the business.

 If your Active Directory set-up isn’t quite as useful as it could be, use a Registration Desktop Alert to let users specify their settings and the messages they need.
 (This may also help you resolve existing AD issues.)

-SnapMag helps you archive old information.
-Every time a staff member submits an article to SnapMag for publishing, they (or your magazine’s administrator) must assign it an expiry date.
+Magazine helps you archive old information.
+Every time a staff member submits an article to Magazine for publishing, they (or your magazine’s administrator) must assign it an expiry date.
 When this date arrives, SnapComm’s automatically deletes the articles and data published in the magazine from the user’s desktop, and archives them in a central place where staff can search for them if they wish.
 Emails don’t expire in this way; they pile up in inboxes until users delete them.

 In fact, all of SnapComms content can be expired and removed from local user message histories.